arnhrwd/dragon/README.md

 or set `dragon.network.remote.host = REMOTE_HOST` and run:

     java -jar dragon.jar -j YOUR_TOPOLOGY_JAR.jar -c YOUR.PACKAGE.TOPOLOGY TOPOLOGY_NAME

+## Metrics Monitor

+Metrics is available only in Cluster mode.
+A simple text based metrics monitor can be run:

+    java -cp dragon.jar dragon.MetricsMonitor -t TOPOLOGY_NAME

+Note that the Metrics Monitor needs the `dragon.network.remote.hosts` parameter to be set, that lists all Dragon hosts in the system.

-# Porting from a Apache Storm Project
+# Porting from an Apache Storm Project

 The Dragon API is loosely based on Version 0.10 of Apache Storm.
 E.g. package names starting with `backtype.storm` can be replaced with `dragon`.
-There are some changes:
+There are some changes and stipulations:

 - `implements CustomStreamGrouping` becomes `extends AbstractGrouping`
+- all topology objects **must** be serializable, as the entire topology is serialized when submitting it